ayush055/signslate/README.md

+### Signslate
-### 🥇 Project received 1st place in the Diversity and Inclusion Category of the High Tech Hacks 2021 Hackathon
+🥇 Project received 1st place in the Diversity and Inclusion Category of the High Tech Hacks 2021 Hackathon

 🥇 Project received 1st place overall in the Simplihacks 2021 Hackathon